3D scanning solutions

 A photogrammetry project in RealityCapture.

-You will then see if it looks good enough for your needs, and if it does, you’ll be offered to download the 3D model for a fee.
+You can then see if it looks good enough for your needs, and if it does, you’ll be allowed to download the 3D model for a fee.
 In addition to this, RealityCapture performs calculations up to 10 times faster than its main competitor.
-On the other hand, one advantage of Agisoft is its unfaltering support and extensive user community, from which you can solicit advice and help if needed.
+On the other hand, one advantage of Metashape is its unfaltering support and extensive user community, from which you can solicit advice and help if needed.
 You’re offered loads of training materials and access to an impressive gallery of 3D models.
-Many users believe that Agisoft ensures higher accuracy compared to RealityCapture.
+Many users also believe that Metashape ensures higher accuracy compared to RealityCapture.

 Pros & cons of photogrammetry